-- Make a list of things that the person in your care would like to share with the health care provider(s).
+- Make a list of things that your mom or dad would like to share with the health care provider(s).
 For example, when did the symptoms start?
 What makes them worse?
 What makes them better?
 How often are they experienced?
 It can be helpful to record symptoms on a calendar or in a journal as they happen because it can be difficult to recall this information.

-- Be prepared to share the person’s health history many times.
-With the person in your care, create a record of diagnosed conditions/illnesses, surgeries, x-rays or other imaging (ultrasound, MRI, CT scan, etc.), and major health events including tests and treatments to share with each new health care provider if this information is requested.
+- Be prepared to share this health history many times.
+It would be great if you and your parents could sit down and create a record of diagnosed conditions/illnesses, surgeries, x-rays or other imaging (ultrasound, MRI, CT scan, etc.), and major health events including tests and treatments.
+The health care provider may request this information.
 Where possible, include the dates for each piece of the health history.

-- A list of medications that the person is currently taking should also be kept up to date.
+- A list of current medications should also be kept up to date.
 This list should include any prescription medication, over-the-counter medication, vitamins, supplements, and any herbal/naturopathic substances.
 It is also important to include any allergies or reactions the person has had to medications, medical supplies, or food.

 - Plan to arrive at the appointment early in order to leave extra time for things like traffic, public transportation delays, limited parking, etc.